Land - Broad general education (Early to fourth level)

 How has this changed over the past 70 years?
 This graph shows the difference between cattle, sheep, pigs and poultry.

-Use the recyclate quality application below to compare the percentage recycled with the amount of tonnes recycled?
+Use the recyclate Quality application below to compare the percentage recycled with the amount of tonnes recycled?
 Which local authority is doing well?

 Scotland's soil map - This map shows the main soil types across the whole of Scotland.
 Do you have different types near you?